Finding your way

 Because of limited use it is not possible for us to provide perfectly level camp sites with well-manicured lawns.
 Several thousand trees have been planted in the camping grounds over the last five years but they are mostly too small to provide good shade just yet.

 The festival is conducted in the full glory of summer.
-Our weather can range from very hot and dusty days through to impressive summer thunderstorms, and it gets pretty chilly if you’re still wandering about enjoying the Chai Tent at four in the morning.
+Our weather can range from very hot and dusty days through to impressive summer thunderstorms, and it gets pretty chilly if you’re still wandering about enjoying The Pineapple Lounge at four in the morning.
 Campers should prepare for any eventuality.

 Remember that you are creating a temporary home at your camp.
 It may be a day retreat from the festivities as well as a place to crash at the end of the day so please make sure you are comfortable and consider your camping gear carefully.